aurelien-boch/ziapi/doc/interfaces/IListener.md

 You are free to chose how the internal `Listener` will work (as long as it matches your client implementation obviously).

 ###  Packet Decryption
-If the packet is encrypted (using SSL / TLS for example) the listener must decrypt it to know when the packet is complete and then send the decrypted version to the callback.
+If the packet is encrypted (using SSL / TLS for example) the `Listener` must decrypt it to know when the packet is complete and then send the decrypted version to the callback.

 ### Client lifetime